rabbitstack/fibratus/README.md

 ### What is Fibratus?

 Fibratus is a tool for exploration and tracing of the **Windows** kernel.
 It lets you trap system-wide [events](https://www.fibratus.io/#/kevents/anatomy) such as process life-cycle, file system I/O, registry modifications or network requests among many other observability signals.
 In a nutshell, Fibratus allows for gaining deep operational visibility into the Windows kernel but also processes running on top of it.
+It requires no drivers nor third-party software.

 Events can be shipped to a wide array of [output sinks](https://www.fibratus.io/#/outputs/introduction) or dumped to [capture](https://www.fibratus.io/#/captures/introduction) files for local inspection and forensics analysis.
-The powerful [filtering](https://www.fibratus.io/#/filters/introduction) engine permits drilling into the event flux entrails.
+The powerful [filtering](https://www.fibratus.io/#/filters/introduction) engine permits drilling into the event flux entrails and the [rules engine](https://www.fibratus.io/#/filters/rules) is capable of detecting stealthy adversary attacks and sophisticated threats.

 You can use [filaments](https://www.fibratus.io/#/filaments/introduction) to extend Fibratus with your own arsenal of tools and so leverage the power of the Python ecosystem